Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Methods Review

 Many LLIE methods utilize a U-Net-like (37.2 \%) structure or multi-scale information (18.6 \%).
 Some methods use transformers (7.0 \%) or unfolding networks (7.0 \%).
 A few methods (2.3 \% for each) use Neural Architecture Search (NAS), Normalizing Flow, Optical Flow, Recurrent Network, or Recursive Network.

-\textbf{U-Net and multi-scale} U-Net-like \cite{ronneberger2015u} structure is the most popular in LLIE since it preserves high-resolution rich detail features and low-resolution rich semantic features, which are both essential for LLIE.
+\textbf{U-Net and Multi-Scale:} U-Net-like~\cite{ronneberger2015u} structure is the most popular in LLIE since it preserves high-resolution rich detail features and low-resolution rich semantic features, which are both essential for LLIE.
 Similarly, other structures that use multi-scale information are also welcomed in LLIE.
-Fig. \ref{fig:ScreenShot_KinD} shows an example for U-Net-based method.

-\textbf{Transformers} Recently, the transformers-based \cite{dosovitskiy2020image} method has surged in computer vision, especially high-level vision tasks, due to its ability to track long-range dependencies and capture global information in an image.
-Fig. \ref{fig:ScreenShot_IAT} displays an example for transformer-based method.
+\textbf{Transformers:} Recently, the transformers-based~\cite{dosovitskiy2020image} method has surged in computer vision, especially high-level vision tasks, due to its ability to track long-range dependencies and capture global information in an image.

-\textbf{Unfolding and NAS} The unfolding network (a.k.a. unrolling network) \cite{zhang2020deep} has been used by several methods because it combines the wisdom of model-based and data-based approaches.
-NAS \cite{zoph2016neural} is the automating design of a neural network that generates the optimal result with a given dataset.
-Fig. \ref{fig:ScreenShot_URetinex-Net} and \ref{fig:ScreenShot_RUAS} present examples for unfolding-based and NAS-based methods, respectively.
+\textbf{Unfolding and NAS:} The unfolding network (a.k.a. unrolling network)~\cite{zhang2020deep} has been used by several methods because it combines the wisdom of model-based and data-based approaches.
+NAS~\cite{zoph2016neural} is the automating design of a neural network that generates the optimal result with a given dataset.

-\textbf{Normalizing and Optical Flow} The normalizing flow-based \cite{rezende2015variational} method transforms a simple probability distribution into a complex distribution with a sequence of invertible mappings, whereas optical flow-based \cite{horn1981determining} methods estimate the pixel-level motions of adjacent video frames.
-Fig. \ref{fig:ScreenShot_LLFlow} and \ref{fig:ScreenShot_Zhang} are examples for normalizing flow-based and optical flow-based methods, respectively.
+\textbf{Normalizing Flow:} Normalizing flow-based~\cite{rezende2015variational} method transforms a simple probability distribution into a complex distribution with a sequence of invertible mappings.